Approximately a 3 minute read

-Industrialization has turned food into a commodity and severed the connections between growers, eaters, and ecoystems.
+Industrialization has turned food into a commodity and cut the ties between growers, eaters, and ecosystems.

-Before agriculture and food production became commercial industries, meals were made up of locally sourced ingredients and prepared entirely from scratch.
+Before agriculture and food production became commercial industries, meals were made up of locally sourced ingredients.

 Depending on the time and place, some of the ingredients were wild caught or wild harvested.

 Others were raised or grown in gardens, were traded with a neighbor, or were purchased from nearby.
 A few came via trade with further away communities.

 All of the growing, harvesting, storage and preparation was done right there in local fields, gardens and kitchens, often in a cooperative way that brought families together.
 The network of connections between the soil, growers, processors, and eaters, was unbroken.

 There was relatively little packaging and labeling, there were no numbers or codes, and the nutrients harvested from the land were returned to it in an endless cycle of growth, decay, and regeneration.

 That essentially describes what I call Real Food.

 Today the giant machine of industry and its in-house science and technology have up-ended our food production and supply systems to such an extent that real food is no longer easy to come by.
 Depending on where you live and what your budget is, it may seem impossible to access.